pchinjr/family-cat-photos/docs/runbooks/github-actions-oidc.md

   ]
 }
 ```
    - Replace `<ACCOUNT_ID>` with your environment value.
 If you deploy in a region other than `us-east-1`, adjust the ARNs accordingly.
 The extra CloudFormation ARN (`aws:transform/Serverless-2016-10-31`) is required because SAM expands templates using that transform; without it you'll see `Template format error` or `not authorized to perform cloudformation:CreateChangeSet` failures.
 The DynamoDB ARN covers the generated table name (`family-cat-photos-PhotoMetadataTable-…`) so `DescribeTable` and related calls succeed during deploys.
+The photo bucket statement grants CloudFormation authority to create/update the stack-managed S3 bucket (`family-cat-photos-PhotoBucket-*`).
-   - Add statements for additional resources (e.g., DynamoDB stream consumers, Parameter Store reads) as the stack grows; prefer narrow ARNs over `*`.
+   - Add statements for additional resources (e.g., S3 object access policies, DynamoDB stream consumers, Parameter Store reads) as the stack grows; prefer narrow ARNs over `*`.
    - If the bucket is provisioned manually, you can remove `s3:CreateBucket` from the policy once the bucket exists.
    - If you iterate quickly, you can temporarily attach a broader policy, but plan to tighten it before production.
 5. Finish creation and note the role ARN (e.g., `arn:aws:iam::123456789012:role/family-cat-photos-deploy`).